-Seeing as we can’t be bothered writing anything innovative tonight, we’re going to take a look at John Bonham’s performance at the Royal Albert Hall in 1969 instead.
-As part of his self-indulgent, but often brilliant, Moby Dick drum solos, Bonham proceeded to show the world why he was one of the best on the planet.
+Today we’re taking a look at John Bonham’s performance at the Royal Albert Hall in 1969.
+As part of his self-indulgent, but usually brilliant, Moby Dick drum solos, Bonham proceeded to show the world why he was one of the best drummers on the planet.

-Whilst many Led Zeppelin fans refuse to accept any drummer can be near Bonham’s level (Bonham Bores as we’ve dubbed them), often making some remarkably vacuous statements along the way, there is no denying Bonham was a genius of the highest order.
-This is why we’re including one of his finest moments right here, right now, in glorious colour.
-It’s…
+Whilst many Led Zeppelin fans refuse to accept any drummer can be near Bonham’s level – which we don’t agree with – there’s no denying Bonham was a genius of the highest order.
+And that’s why we’re including one of his finest moments right here, right now.

 Bonham’s solos (especially post-1970) could range from a crushingly dull 30 minutes to a more acceptable 15.
 We have the latter here, in a blistering performance of power and outright virtuosity.

-- Skip to 9 minutes 30 seconds for the beginning of the onslaught
+- 9 minutes 30 seconds for the beginning of the onslaught.

 - 13 minutes and 50 seconds for the whirlwind of death.

 For the record, Bonham’s one of our favourite drummers.
 He was amazing (he died in 1980 aged 32).
 However, even though he usually tops Best Drummers Ever lists, we make the claim others are better.

 Jaki Liebezeit of Can springs to mind, but The Stone Roses’ Reni (take a listen to Daybreak or the Love Spreads isolated drums track) is a natural step above what Bonham achieved during his seminal career.
 At least in our opinion.

 Regardless, here’s celebrating Bonham’s genius and his contributions to the world of percussion.
 His son, Jason Bonham, continues on his father’s path and still tours with his version of the Led Zeppelin experience.